-After attending about two liturgical cycles at this A few months after we moved from Washington to parish, I had finally been convinced-not simply Idaho, Father Constantine Zozos asked Karen afor even largely intellectually any longer-that the ter Catechism Class if she felt ready to be baptized. apostles would recognize Orthodox Christian wor- By that time, our practical and her spiritual conbefore Pascha in April of this year.
+parish, I had finally been convinced-not simply Idaho, Father Constantine Zozos asked Karen afor even largely intellectually any longer-that the ter Catechism Class if she felt ready to be baptized. apostles would recognize Orthodox Christian wor- By that time, our practical and her spiritual conship.
+I and our four children were baptized in Au- cerns had both been addressed, so she knew that gust 2021, which was almost exactly 3 years since agreeing was her own choice.
+She was baptized before Pascha in April of this year.